-Sentry’s new GitHub integration has the following features: commit tracking, issue management, and Github SSO.
-You can now use the data from your commits to GitHub to help you find and fix bugs faster.
+You can now use the data from your GitHub commits to help you find and fix bugs faster.

-- If you have the legacy GitHub integration installed, you’ll see a button next to Github that says ‘Upgrade’.
-If you do not have the legacy GitHub integration installed, you’ll see a button that says ‘Install.’
-Click this button.
+If you have the legacy GitHub integration installed, you’ll see a button next to Github that says Upgrade.
+If you do not have the legacy GitHub integration installed, you’ll see a button that says Install.

-- You should then be redirected back to Sentry.
+- You should then be redirected back to the Sentry Integrations page.

-- Add any repositories from which you want to collect commit data.
-Note: Make sure you have given Sentry access to these repositories in GitHub.
+Add any repositories from which you want to collect commit data.
+Note: Make sure you have given Sentry access to these repositories in GitHub in the previous steps.

 Github should now be enabled for all projects under your Sentry organization.

 Commit tracking allows you to hone in on problematic commits.
-Learn more about commit tracking here.
+Learn more about commit tracking.

 Suspect Commits and Suggested Assignees